In The Memorial Book of Kolomea (1957), a supplement (p. 91) lists businesses engaged in by Jewish residents of Kolomyja. For brewing it states:

 For good background on propination (aka propinacja) see from Yivo Encyclopedia Judith Kalik’s learned essay.** By the period in question propination had been formally abolished in Galicia but traces remained as the prohibition preserved existing rights for a certain period.

-Since the Facebook entry dates the image to 1900-1905, and Polish Beer Labels has Weiss owning the brewery to 1925, the B&B – if it does state that – is puzzling.
-Maybe Brettlers (father and son?) bought the brewery from Weiss even before WW I, and his name was retained, or he kept only the inn-keeping part.
+Since the Facebook entry dates the image to 1900-1905 and Polish Beer Labels has Weiss owning the brewery to 1925, the B&B – if it does state that – is puzzling.
+Maybe Brettlers (father and son?) bought the brewery from Weiss even before World War I, and his name was retained, or he kept only the inn-keeping part.

 Possibly the sign does not refer to the Brettlers at all.

 Weiss’ brewery was not an insignificant agricultural brewery.
 A well-written historical sketch (in English) on Kolomyja, in the tourist site Danelis, states Weiss sold 30,000 hL of beer in 1913.
 This was the size range of Brettler, a medium-sized brewery for Galicia.

 A pre-WW I bottle from Stefan Weiss, listed on a Russian auction site, has a few lines on the brewery.
 It states that the period of greatest growth occurred under Stefan Weiss, who was a member of the Lviv Chamber of Commerce and Galician Brewers’ Association.

 Period ads (pre-1914) suggest, as for contemporary Brettler ads, a brewery in full flush, ambitious, looking to grow.

 A 1912 ad, archived at National Archives of Krakow, is illustrative:

 We see the basic lager, March beer, Export, and Porter offered.
 An advertisement of the same period at Archiwum Allegro (auction site) states military music was performed at the brewery, near the train station.